A brief look into the psychology of male prejudice against women and their sexuality.

 The Myth of Feminine Evil is the tile of a noteworthy volume published by H.R.
 Hays in 1964.
 This work occurs to me in the effort to explain the phenomenon of men degrading women for their sexuality.
 In The Myth of Feminine Evil, Hays identifies the primitive custom of banning the menstruating woman from working in the fields, lest her fecundity taint the season’s crops.
 It is unfortunate that a variation of this practice is seen today in some strata of Arab culture, as evidenced by the stoning of women who have had sexual congress with men outside of marriage, and the acceptance of the brothers of such women killing their sisters to remove what is considered the "blight of shame of family honor."
-How To Tell Him Your Fantasies [VIDEO]
+How To Tell Him Your Sexual Fantasies [VIDEO]

 This practice is also seen in the West without the physical violence.
 It unfortunately does convey psychological violence and is an expression of prejudice against women.
 Gordon Allport, a noted social psychologist wrote, "The Nature of Prejudice" in the 1960's.
 This seminal work observed the mechanism of prejudice to be found upon the disavowal of one’s own sexual and aggressive impulses and their projection onto an “other” who is then hated for being the perceived carrier of these impulses.
 These impulses are too dangerous for the psychologically weak individual to recognize as existent within himself.
 Many theorists have echoed Allport’s thesis, which of course can be heard in more ancient writings, such as The Fox and the Grapes.
 Help For When Your Spouse Won't Go To Therapy